What Do Remote Starts Cost

 - Many name brand manufacturers will not warranty their product unless it is installed by an authorized dealer.
 Buying a product online won’t give you that warranty.
 Even if you find an “authorized” dealer to install it for you, you didn’t buy it from them.
 They won’t guarantee your product or work on it for free.
 What happens if your remote start has a problem?
 Not only will no one work on it for free, if it is defective you either won’t be able to get it serviced by the manufacturer since it wasn’t installed by an authorized dealer and you’re just out of luck, or you’ll have to send it back yourself at your expense and pay someone to re-install it 30 days later after it’s exchanged.

 - What good are warranty promises from internet sellers?
 How will that help you when you need service?
 And probably none of them will help you after 30 days anyway.
 What about the hassles involved with removing your remote starter, boxing it up, shipping it back and waiting to see when or if it will be exchanged and then having it installed again.
 And what if the problem wasn’t the remote start at all, but your own lack of installation ability and knowledge to solve an install problem or to properly program your unit in the first place.
 In that case your returned or “repaired” remote start still won’t work.

 - You often end up buying the wrong thing or are missing parts you thought were included.
-Often the online dealer won’t really know what product will work best with your car or will tell you your purchase is complete and you don’t need any other parts when you do.
+Often the online dealer won’t really know what product will work best with your car even when they give you assurances or will tell you your purchase is complete and you don’t need any other parts when you do.
 They don’t actually know nor do they have the training and experience to know what you need.
 They don’t install and your car isn’t in their garage.
 So your great deal turns out not to be so great.
 We see this every week during the winter.
 People think they are buying what they need online when they’re not.

 Our prices already include quality installation, parts, and local warranty support.
 You get a better deal, period.